-- (1) The percentage beneficially owned was calculated on a fully-diluted basis based on 5,258,200 shares of Sovereign common stock issued and outstanding as of the record date or subject to options or warrants (rounded to the nearest tenth of a percent), excluding 60,000 shares issuable upon the accelerated vesting of Sovereign deferred stock awards in connection with the merger.
-The percentage assumes the exercise by the shareholder or group named in each row of all options and warrants for the purchase of Sovereign common stock held by such shareholder or group and exercisable within 60 days. - (2) Includes 15,000 shares held in a limited partnership over which Mrs. Angel has beneficial ownership and 62,500 shares held of record by Mrs. Angel's spouse. - (3) Includes 7,500 shares held in a trust for which Mr. Longbotham serves as trustee. - (4) Includes options to purchase 45,720 shares of Sovereign common stock, 13,671 shares held in an investment trust, 7,344 shares in an individual retirement account and 278 shares held in a limited partnership, each of which is subject to the control of Mr. Mastor.
+(1) The percentage beneficially owned was calculated on a fully-diluted basis based on 5,258,200 shares of Sovereign common stock issued and outstanding as of the record date or subject to options or warrants (rounded to the nearest tenth of a percent), excluding 60,000 shares issuable upon the accelerated vesting of Sovereign deferred stock awards in connection with the merger.
+The percentage assumes the exercise by the shareholder or group named in each row of all options and warrants for the purchase of Sovereign common stock held by such shareholder or group and exercisable within 60 days.

+(3) Includes 7,500 shares held in a trust for which Mr. Longbotham serves as trustee.

+(4) Includes options to purchase 45,720 shares of Sovereign common stock, 13,671 shares held in an investment trust, 7,344 shares in an individual retirement account and 278 shares held in a limited partnership, each of which is subject to the control of Mr. Mastor.